-Dr Carlo Gallo is often invited by leading UK universities to run seminars and practical workshops, with the latest examples listed below.
+Dr Carlo Gallo is often invited by leading universities to run seminars and practical workshops, with the latest examples listed below.
 The seminars are designed to introduce post-graduate students to the industry and craft of political risk analysis.

 We also run independent coaching services and group seminars in London for young graduates and professionals seeking to enter this consulting field - see here for details.
 The emphasis is on practical tips on the political risk consulting industry and related careers, as well as on the skills and methods that underpin the analysis.